Trans in Afghanistan: A mortal danger under the Taliban | DW | 02.10.2021

 Assigned female at birth and raised as a girl, Danish has known since he was 13 that he was in the wrong body.
 A body that he "hates," he says.
 In the photos that he sends, he emphatically wears masculine clothing and a short haircut.

 Danish only has contact with the outside world via his mobile phone — with very few people.
-His closest confidante is Khalid, a good friend who is gay and, like Danish, in his mid-twenties.
-Deutsche Welle has been in daily contact with both of them via an encrypted message service since the beginning of September.
+His closest confidante is Khalid, a good friend who is gay and, like Danish, in his mid-20s.
+DW has been in daily contact with both of them via an encrypted message service since the beginning of September.
 Their names have been changed for safety reasons.

 But he's really a feminine guy, he says.
-And he knows that this alone can be dangerous to him.
+And he knows that this alone can be dangerous for him.

 In the middle of the street, he felt a sudden pain in his right shoulder.
 "Then there was this Talib.
 I did not see him.
 He had a plastic pipe which is used for water.
 It was really thick and heavy.
 He hit me on my right shoulder.
 It hurt a lot, my eyes were full of tears.
 Then he used some curse words in Pashto, basically, he said: 'Why are you walking so feminine, don't you know how to walk [properly]?'"